rgary/tree_modules/README.md

 Lowell Makes Tree.

 # How To Notes
-I have a [Google doc](...) describing how to write an example module.
+There is a [Programming Guide](https://docs.google.com/document/d/16mJt8lYL8lNGOJ-FOCAe4bINoPwcgUNgvE3Wvyt0svI/edit?usp=sharing) describing an example of how to write a simple module.